arnab25120/AISaaS/README.md

 <div align="center">

-A unified AI SaaS platform that enables content creation, image generation, and intelligent resume analysis — built with real-world software engineering principles.
+A modern AI-powered SaaS platform that enables users to generate content, create images, and analyze resumes — built with production-ready engineering practices.

 </div>